santhosh3/Technical-Communication/Energy_Management.md

 ## Q7.
 What are some steps you can take to exercise more?

-- Punctuality is the matter for this because if you are strong enough with other your brain automatically accepts the changes exercise comes into the picture of this activity makes us stronger both mentally and physically.
+- Punctuality is the matter for this because if you are strong enough with others your brain automatically accepts the changes exercise comes into the picture of this activity makes us mentally and physically stronger.
 It only takes some effort and willingness to do so.
 You can simply add some physical activities like jogging an extra mile, sport jumping, hand movements, and some aerobic exercises to pump your heart up a little.